 After years cataloguing this information, a total of 1,176 compounds were gathered to build the BraCoLi database.
 As stablished in the cheminformatic characterization, the dataset present rich chemical diversity, broad spectrum of bioactivities and drug-like potential.
 More than two thirds of the compounds fitted both Lipinski's Ro5 and Veber's rules.
 These structures can be now explored by other medicinal chemistry groups to support-their research.
-The dataset update is planned when novel substances are obtained to expand BraCoLi database, being a novel platform to compilate and organize information on bioactive compounds for computational studies and experimental assays.
+The dataset update is planned when novel substances are obtained by our group and other Brazilian laboratories to expand BraCoLi database, being a novel platform to compilate and organize information on Brazilian-developed bioactive compounds for computational studies and experimental assays.
+Also, we are developing a database website to improve the visualization of the data.